UdaraAlwis/AzureLearnJourney/README.md

 ### Azure Subscription

-Provides you authenticated and authorized access to Azure and provision resources
+Provides you authenticated and authorized access to Azure and provision resources.

 - A logical unit of Azure services
 - Links to an Azure account